Independent Highland Companies: 18th century

-At the beginning of the 18th century there was a split within the clan system.
+At the beginning of the 18th century, there was a split within the clan system.
 Some clans had Jacobite tendencies while others favoured "Whig" principles and supported the Government.
-Lawlessness was still a problem with many clans believing that it was quite righteous to steal or to "drive a spreaigh".
+Lawlessness was still a problem, with many clans believing that it was quite righteous to steal or to "drive a spreaigh".
 Many chiefs had the spirit of adventure and saw it as excellent training for more war-like activities.
-Due to poor harvests crime sometimes went beyond the normal cattle rustling and people were killed, kidnapped for money and attacks were made on large houses.
+Due to poor harvests, crime sometimes went beyond the normal cattle rustling, and people were killed or kidnapped for money and attacks were made on large houses.
 As a result, in 1701, two Independent Highland Companies were formed; one from Clan Campbell, commanded by Captain Alexander Campbell of Fonab and the other from Clan Grant, commanded by Captain William Grant.
 Both companies were ordered to assist the courts of justice in preventing thefts and to apprehend guilty persons.
-Again the Independent Companies were not numerous enough in terms of men and patrols to be effective in monitoring and controlling widespread trouble.
-Seeing this problem the Earl of Tullibardine offered to raise a company of 800 men but said that he would not let anyone by the name of Campbell serve in it and as a result his offer was turned down.
-A third company of just over 50 men was eventually raised in 1704 that was commanded by Duncan Mackenzie.
-The three companies are recorded on the army strength from 1705 up until 1707 when the Acts of Union 1707 was passed.
-However, the Acts of Union of 1707 had little effect on how the companies were paid and they continued to form some defence against lawlessness and in preventing others from joining the Jacobite cause.
+The Independent Companies were not numerous enough in terms of men and patrols to be effective in monitoring and controlling widespread trouble.
+Seeing this problem, the Earl of Tullibardine offered to raise a company of 800 men but said that he would not let anyone by the name of Campbell serve in it and as a result his offer was turned down.
+A third company of just over 50 men was eventually raised in 1704, commanded by Duncan Mackenzie.
+The three companies are recorded on the army strength from 1705 up until 1707, when the Acts of Union 1707 was passed.
+However, the acts had little effect on how the companies were paid, and they continued to form some defence against lawlessness and in preventing others from joining the Jacobite cause.
 King William died in 1702 which evoked much political turmoil with France and James Francis Edward Stuart’s claim for the British throne.
-In the meantime the Independent Highland Companies were kept busy trying to stop cattle lifting on a mass scale.
-In 1708 Fraser, Lord Lovat claimed that the companies had managed to control most of the robbery.
-In 1707 the Grant Independent Company was ordered to watch the north-east coast for James’s expected landing but that did not take place so they returned to their normal duties of law-keeping in the Highland areas.
+In the meantime, the Independent Highland Companies were kept busy trying to stop cattle lifting on a mass scale.
+In 1708, Fraser, Lord Lovat, claimed that the companies had managed to control most of the robbery.
+In 1707, the Grant Independent Company was ordered to watch the north-east coast for James's expected landing but that did not take place so they returned to their normal duties of law-keeping in the Highland areas.